ryantd42/NY-Legislative-Git/2023/S1050B-2023/bill.md

  pharmacist employed in such a [facility or]  pharmacy.
-Such  [facility] PHARMACY  shall be responsible for ensuring that the registered pharmacy technician has received appropriate training to ensure competence before he or she begins assisting a licensed pharmacist in compounding, prepar- ing, labeling, or dispensing of drugs, in accordance with  this  article and  article one hundred thirty-seven of this title.
-For the purposes of this article, direct personal supervision means  supervision  of  proce-
+Such  [facility] PHARMACY  shall be responsible for ensuring that the registered pharmacy technician has received appropriate training to ensure competence before [he or she begins assisting] BEGINNING TO ASSIST a  licensed  pharmacist

   EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
-  LBD02687-03-4
+  LBD02687-04-4
- S. 1050--A  2
+ S. 1050--B  2

- dures  based  on  instructions  given directly by a supervising licensed pharmacist who remains in the [immediate] area where the procedures  are being  performed, authorizes the procedures and evaluates the procedures performed  by  the  registered  pharmacy  technicians  and a supervising licensed pharmacist shall approve all work performed by  the  registered pharmacy technician prior to the actual dispensing of any drug.
+ in  compounding, preparing, labeling, or dispensing of drugs, in accord- ance with this article and article  one  hundred  thirty-seven  of  this title.
+For  the  purposes  of this article, direct personal supervision means  supervision of procedures based on instructions given directly by a supervising licensed pharmacist who  remains  in  the  immediate  area where  the procedures are being performed, authorizes the procedures and evaluates the procedures performed by the  registered  pharmacy  techni- cians  and  a  supervising  licensed  pharmacist  shall approve all work performed by the registered pharmacy  technician  prior  to  the  actual dispensing of any drug.
   § 2.
 This act shall take effect immediately.